PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/frequently_asked_questions.md

 Some native functionality are required for platform specific needs.

-To get these dependent libraries, use the platform library build tool in the plugin at `Tools > EOS Plugin > Build Library > [Target Platform]`
+To get these dependent libraries, use the platform library build tool in the plugin at `EOS Plugin > Advanced > Build Library > [Target Platform]`

 Or to install the libraries manually, go to the `lib/NativeCode` folder, find the target platform, and *build the `.sln`* or *`run the makefile`* in the folder.